 By this point I had hit rock bottom.
 I was dangerously suicidal, and I was scared that I would not be able to control my suicidal impulses.
 I knew I had to get help, whatever that meant.
 So I told my wife – who had no idea I was even depressed – that I needed help.
 That put the wheels in motion for me to get professional treatment.
 During my first appointment with a psychiatrist I told him about my opioid use (which was still a daily habit).
 He explained to me what was going to happen: In about two weeks I would have full-blown chemical dependence that might require inpatient detox and treatment.
 If I didn’t seek treatment, I would have turned to heroin since it’s far easier and cheaper to get.
 Then I would be dead.
 Dead.
 And you know what?
 I believed him.
 Right there in his office I decided to quit, and I stuck to it.
 I didn’t even taper off (as he suggested); my withdrawal symptoms ended up being minor.

 I didn’t consider the drug use an addiction, and consequentially I didn’t consider myself an addict.
 My drug abuse only lasted about thirty days.
-Recently I was asked if I consider myself an addict.
-I had shied away from that label because I thought it would minimize others’ more severe struggles with addiction.
+Recently I was asked if I consider myself an addict; I had shied away from that label because I thought it would minimize others’ more severe struggles.
 It was as though I didn’t deserve to consider myself an addict while there are people who used for much longer with much greater consequences.
 But I started considering all the aspects of my drug abuse – the habitual daily use, the lack of desire to stop, and the feelings since I quit, which have included vivid dreams of getting high and periods of strong desires to use any drug, no matter how dangerous, in order to relieve my depression.
-All things considered, I realized that my drug abuse was an addiction and I’m an addict.
-It was my powerlessness to control my drug use.
+I was powerlessness to control my drug use.
 This doesn’t surprise me, as I had always thought of myself as having an addictive personality.